Updated: Sep 10

 The Panthers were not as good in 2000.
 Beuerlein barely tossed as many touchdowns as interceptions and they didn’t have a single Pro Bowler.
 As a result, the Panthers succumbed to a 7-9 finish and out of the playoffs.
 The 2001 Panthers were the worst team in franchise history, going 1-15.
 Remarkably, they still had a Pro Bowl player in Wesley Walls who caught five touchdowns.
 However, with a season as pathetic as that, changes needed to be made and George Seifert was fired.
 He finished his career with 176 wins and 114 losses.

 While he is not on the Pro Football Hall of Fame, he is in the 49ers Hall of Fame.
 When the 49ers held a reunion for all of their Super Bowl teams in 2006, the players gave Seifert a long overdue ride on their shoulders.
 His 98 wins in San Francisco are still the most in franchise history, but most importantly, he contributed to all five of their Super Bowls.
-The kid from San Francisco had grown up and brought his city and his team to its greatest feats.
-He had truly lived his greatest dream.
+The kid from San Francisco had grown up and brought his city and his team two Lombardi Trophies.
+He had indeed lived his greatest dream.